sarahchang2013/neighborhood-map/README.md

 This single-page application is a city guide to Belgrade, Serbia.
 Users can click on the markers on the map or items on the list to see names of cafes and restaurants near the selected location.
-The list and map have a filtering funtion which shows the markers and list items that match input text.
+The list and map have a filtering function which shows the markers and list items that match input text.

 ### Prerequisites